How to Cut a Pineapple

 Firmness: Ripe pineapple will feel slightly soft when pressed.
 It's not going to be as soft as a ripe avocado or tomato, but the skin should give just a little.
 Avoid pineapples that feel rock hard to the touch.

-Smell: You may look a little weird but I promise this trick works.
+Smell: It may look a little weird but I promise this trick works.
 Turn the pineapple upside down and give it a sniff.
 If it smells sweet and fruity, then you've chosen well.
 If it's funky, then it's probably overripe.

 How to Cut a Pineapple